ROCm/rocSPARSE/docs/reference/auxiliary.rst

 Sparse auxiliary functions
 ********************************************************************

-This module holds all sparse auxiliary functions.
+This module contains all sparse auxiliary functions.

 The functions that are contained in the auxiliary module describe all available helper functions that are required for subsequent library calls.

-The functions in this module do not support execution in a hipGraph context.
+These functions do not support execution in a ``hipGraph`` context.

 .. _rocsparse_create_handle_: